Crisp and Co. Banner Image

 Divorce law states that couples must be completely open and honest about their finances and the division upon divorce or dissolution must be fair to both parties.
 Only in certain circumstances can assets be left out of the financial proceedings, for example, if specific assets were acquired by one of the partners before they got married or entered into a civil partnership.

-A forensic accountant can play a vital part of divorce and dissolution proceedings, including where there are concerns about hidden assets, understated income and fraud.
+A forensic accountant can play a vital part in divorce and dissolution proceedings, including where there are concerns about hidden assets, understated income and fraud.

 The role of the forensic accountant is to calculate the estimated value of hidden assets so that they can be taken into account during divorce financial proceedings.
 Taking this step now could save you a lot of time, stress and money by avoiding a scenario where you have to re-open financial proceedings later on.